Amit-unchartered/E-MART_App/README.md

-# Containairized Microservice Project : E-commerce project
+# Containerizing a Microservice E-Commerce Application with Multiple Microservices